neilalexander/vyatta-quicktun/README.md

-set interfaces quicktun tun0 local port 1111 set interfaces quicktun tun0 remote address 2.2.2.2 set interfaces quicktun tun0 remote port 2222 commit
+set interfaces quicktun tun0 local port 1111 set interfaces quicktun tun0 remote address 2.2.2.2 set interfaces quicktun tun0 remote port 2222 set interfaces quicktun tun0 remote public-key XXXXXXXXXX commit
 ```
-A keypair will automatically be generated if not specified:
+Your own keypair will automatically be generated if not specified.
+You can retrieve your keypair:
 ```
 configure
 show interfaces quicktun tun0 local private-key show interfaces quicktun tun0 local public-key
 ```
+Your private key is secret.
+Do not share it.
+Send your public key to your peer.

 ### Set tunnel interface addresses